-- A. Operating Activities: Mainly from operating profit. - B. Investment Activities: Primarily for capital expenditures. - C. Financing Activities: Primarily for cash dividends payment. - 7.3.2 Remedy for Cash Deficit and Liquidity Analysis: As a result of positive operating cash flows and cash on-hand, remedial actions are not required. - 7.3.3 Cash Flow Analysis for the Coming Year: N/A. - 7.4 Major Capital Expenditure Items: None. - 7.5 Investment Policy in the Last Year, Main Causes for Profits or Losses, Improvement Plans and Investment Plans for the Coming Year: None.
+A. Operating Activities: Mainly from operating profit.

+B. Investment Activities: Mainly for increase in other financial assets.

+C. Financing Activities: Mainly for cash dividends payment.

+7.3.2 Remedy for Cash Deficit and Liquidity Analysis: As a result of positive operating cash flows and cash on-hand, remedial actions are not required.

+7.3.3 Cash Flow Analysis for the Coming Year: N/A.

+7.4 Major Capital Expenditure Items: None.

+7.5 Investment Policy in the Last Year, Main Causes for Profits or Losses, Improvement Plans and Investment Plans for the Coming Year: None.